deepmarket/DeepShare/README.md

 To stop `docker-compose down`

-To update `git submodule update --recursive --remote`
+To update commit hash `git submodule update --recursive --remote`

+To pull new changes from each repo `git submodule foreach git pull origin develop`
+Note: This requires a develop branch to exist in each submodule

 To clean `docker container prune -f && docker image prune -f && docker network prune -f && docker volume prune -f`